-DISCUSSION GROUP 4 on COUPLINGS, ALIGNMENT, AND PIPESTRAIN
+COUPLINGS, ALIGNMENT, AND PIPESTRAIN

-Michael W. Johnson, Coordinator, is a Pipe Stress Engineer in the Reliability Engineering Department of Reliant Resources, in Houston, Texas.
+Michael W. Johnson, Coordinator, is a Pipe Stress Engineer in the Reliability Engineering Department of Reliant Energy, in Houston, Texas.
+He has more than 20 years of experience and is responsible for high energy piping and ISI programs at Reliant.

 Mr. Johnson graduated from the University of North Dakota (1980) and is a registered Professional Engineer in the State of Texas.